The following are VR design principles Dr. Johnson-Glenberg has gathered for a manuscript that is currently under review.

 Minimize text reading

 In the headset; use graphics or mini-animations whenever possible.
 Prolonged text decoding in VR headsets causes a special sort of strain on the eyes, perhaps due to the eyes’ vergence-accomodation conflict, but see Hoffman, Girshick, Akeley, and Banks (2008).
-In our VR game Munch-a-Mimic we do not make players read lengthy paragraphs on how butterflies emerge during chrysalis, instead a short cut-scene animation of butterflies emerging from cocoons is displayed.
+In our VR game Catch-a-Mimic we do not make players read lengthy paragraphs on how butterflies emerge during chrysalis, instead a short cut-scene animation of butterflies emerging from cocoons is displayed.

 Build for low stakes errors early on

 Learning often requires errors to be made and learning is facilitated by some amount of cognitive effortfulness.
-In the Munch-a-Mimic game, the player must deduce which butterflies are poisonous, just like a natural predator.
+In the Catch-a-Mimic game, the player must deduce which butterflies are poisonous, just like a natural predator.
 In the first level, the first few butterflies on screen are poisonous.
 Eating them is erroneous and depletes the learner’s health score, but there is no other way to discern toxic from non-toxic without feedback on both types.
 Some false alarms must be made.
 Later in the game, errors are weighted heavier.

 Playtest often with novices and end-users